nmheim/torsk/README.md

     x = sin(t)
     y = cos(0.3*t)

+The true evolution of the time series is visible in the top left, the ESN prediction in the top right, cycle-based prediction lower left, and the trivial prediction in the lower right.

 ### Mackey-Glass Lissajous

 Prediction of a [chaotically moving Gaussian blob](https://sid.erda.dk/share_redirect/f4ZaRHe9kZ).
+The trajectory of the maximum is governed by the Mackey-Glass time series in the x-dimension and a sine in the y-dimension.
+The true evolution of the time series is visible in the top left, the ESN prediction in the top right, cycle-based prediction lower left, and the trivial prediction in the lower right.

 ### Kuroshio

 Prediction of the [Kuroshio](https://sid.erda.dk/share_redirect/ALmNIfYwM5) region at the coast of Japan.

 ## Change Backends (WIP)